MattIPv4/hacktoberfest-data/CONTRIBUTING.md

 ### Output

-All the text-based stats will be logged to console.
+All the text-based stats will be logged to console and saved to `generated/stats.txt`.
-All the generated charts/graphs will be saved to the `images` directory.
+All the generated charts/graphs will be saved to the `generated` directory.

 ## Linting